fmitachi/fmitachi.github.io/_posts/2015-11-02-RxJava-Note.md

                 try {
                     Subscriber<? super T> st = hook.onLift(operator).call(o);
                     try {
-                        // new Subscriber created and being subscribed with so 'onStart' it st.onStart();
+                        st.onStart();
                         onSubscribe.call(st);
                     } catch (Throwable e) {
-                        // localized capture of errors rather than it skipping all operators
-                        // and ending up in the try/catch of the subscribe method which then
-                        // prevents onErrorResumeNext and other similar approaches to error handling if (e instanceof OnErrorNotImplementedException) {
+                        if (e instanceof OnErrorNotImplementedException) {
                             throw (OnErrorNotImplementedException) e;
                         }